-Common stock offered by us
+Common stock offered by us shares.

-shares.

-Option to purchase additional shares

-We have granted the underwriters an option to purchase up to additional shares of common stock from us.
+Option to purchase additional shares We have granted the underwriters an option to purchase up to additional shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

+Common stock to be outstanding immediately after this

+offering

-Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).
+shares (or shares if the underwriters exercise their option to purchase additional shares in full).

-Use of proceeds

-We estimate that we will receive net proceeds from the sale of our common stock in this offering of approximately \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$ million if the underwriters exercise in full their option to purchase additional shares, assuming an initial public offering price of \$\frac{1}{2}\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Use of proceeds We estimate that we will receive net proceeds from the sale of our common stock in this offering of approximately \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$ million if the underwriters exercise in full their option to purchase additional shares, assuming an initial public offering price of \$\frac{1}{2}\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering to fund the clinical development of our lead product candidate, PLN-74809, the preclinical and clinical development of our second product candidate, PLN-1474, and for business development activities, working capital and other general corporate purposes.
 See the section entitled "Use of Proceeds" for additional information.

-Risk factors

-You should read carefully the section entitled "Risk Factors" and other information included in this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
+Risk factors You should read carefully the section entitled "Risk Factors" and other information included in this prospectus for a discussion of factors that you should consider before $% \left\{ 1\right\} =\left\{ 1\right\} =\left\{$ deciding to invest in our common stock.

-Proposed Nasdaq Global Market symbol
+Proposed Nasdaq Global Market symbol "PLRX"

-"PLRX"

-The number of shares of our common stock to be outstanding after this offering is based on 120,608,203 shares of common stock (including our redeemable convertible preferred stock on an as-converted basis) outstanding as of December 31, 2018, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on 120,608,203 shares of common stock (including our redeemable convertible preferred stock on an as-converted basis) outstanding as of March 31, 2019, and excludes:

-- 841,800 shares of our common stock issuable upon the exercise of options outstanding as of December 31, 2018, under the 2015 Equity Incentive Plan, or the 2015 Plan, at a weighted-average exercise price of \$0.29 per share, or pursuant to rights to purchase restricted stock at a weighted-average purchase price of \$0.01 per share; - 7,029,718 shares of our common stock reserved for future issuance under the 2015 Plan as of December 31, 2018; - shares of our common stock reserved for future issuance under our 2019 Stock Option and Incentive Plan, or the 2019 Plan, which will become available for issuance upon the effectiveness of the registration statement of which this prospectus is a part; and - shares of our common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan, or the 2019 ESPP, which will become available for issuance upon the effectiveness of the registration statement of which this prospectus is a part.
+- 7,560,547 shares of our common stock issuable upon the exercise of options outstanding as of March 31, 2019, under the 2015 Equity Incentive Plan, or the 2015 Plan, at a weighted-average exercise price of \$0.29 per share, or pursuant to rights to purchase restricted stock at a weighted-average purchase price of \$0.01 per share; - 1,621,000 shares of common stock issuable upon the exercise of options granted since March 31, 2019 under the 2015 Plan, at a weighted-average exercise price of \$0.87 per share; - 3,310,971 shares of our common stock reserved for future issuance under the 2015 Plan as of March 31, 2019 (which number of shares includes the 1,621,000 options previously granted since March 31, 2019); - shares of our common stock reserved for future issuance under our 2019 Stock Option and Incentive Plan, or the 2019 Plan, which will become available for issuance upon the effectiveness of the registration statement of which this prospectus is a part; and

+• shares of our common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan, or the 2019 ESPP, which will become available for issuance upon the effectiveness of the registration statement of which this prospectus is a part.